Promoting Finland's country image

-Country branding – or country image work – refers to strategic advocacy, marketing and communications, through which target groups’ knowledge and opinions and, ultimately their decisions, are influenced.
-Successful country image work helps all those who work to uphold Finland’s international connections.
+Country branding—or promoting the country image—refers to strategic advocacy, marketing and communications, through which target groups’ knowledge and opinions and, ultimately their decisions, are influenced.
+Successful country image projects help all those who are engaged in fostering Finland’s international connections.
 It also promotes Finland's success in political, commercial and cultural contexts.
-Country image work is a central part of Team Finland activities, which aim to promote Finnish business and investments abroad.
+The promotion of the country image is a central part of Team Finland activities.

 Country branding is long-term work, because people form a permanent image of a country at a very early age.
 The work is guided by Finland’s Country Branding Strategy, adopted in 2017, which sets out, among other things, Finland’s main strengths and main messages.
 The targets and the Strategy are based on the Country Brand Report (Mission for Finland), which was prepared by a Country Brand Delegation, led by Jorma Ollila, and published in 2010.
 The findings of the report are still relevant from the point of view of country image work.